karstenw/FileMaker-DDR-Splitter/README.md

 # FileMaker-DDR-Splitter

-Split a FileMaker Database Design Report into it's components.
+A Python script to split a FileMaker Database Design Report (DDR) into it's components.

 The script has been used on OSX with V10 & V11 DDRs.
-Windows, Linux and DDRV12/13 may or may not work.
+Windows and DDRs V12/13 may or may not work.

 ## Prerequisites